Herman Cohen: B-movie producer

-Herman Cohen (August 27, 1925 – June 2, 2002) was an American producer of B-movies during the 1950s, and helped to popularize the teen horror movie genre with films like the cult classic I Was a Teenage Werewolf.

-Career

-Born in Detroit, Michigan, Cohen began his career in show business as a gofer and later an usher at the Dexter Theater in Detroit, starting he was just 12.
-By 18, he was managing the Dexter.
-From there he went on to become assistant manager of the Fox Theatre (also in Detroit) — a theater featuring over 5,000 seats.
-After a tour of duty with the Marines, Cohen became sales manager for Columbia Pictures in the Detroit Area and moved to Hollywood to work for the publicity department of Columbia in the 1940s.
-In the 1950s he started producing films, first working as assistant (and later associate) producer for Jack Broder and Realart Pictures on such films as Bride of the Gorilla, Battles of Chief Pontiac (featuring Lon Chaney Jr.), Bela Lugosi Meets a Brooklyn Gorilla and Kid Monk Baroni (featuring a 21-year-old Leonard Nimoy as a street kid turned boxer).
-He later worked for Allied Artists and United Artists producing such films as Target Earth, Magnificent Roughnecks (with Mickey Rooney), and Crime of Passion (with Barbara Stanwyck and Raymond Burr).
-Cohen also wrote the stories and/or screenplays for at least nine films, co-writing with pal Aben Kandel and sometimes using one pseudonym between them – either "Ralph Thornton" or "Kenneth Langtry" (Kandel also wrote solo for Cohen on Kid Monk Baroni and, using the Thornton moniker, on Blood of Dracula).

-Cohen had greater success in the mid-50s though, with a horror film for American International — I Was a Teenage Werewolf, which he both wrote and produced.
+Cohen had greater success in the mid-50s though, with a horror film for American International Pictures (AIP) — I Was a Teenage Werewolf, which he both wrote and produced.
 The film cost about $100,000 to make, but earned more than $2 million.
 He also discovered young Michael Landon, cast in the lead role for I Was a Teenage Werewolf.
 Cohen followed this success by writing and producing more teen horror films, such as I Was a Teenage Frankenstein, How to Make a Monster, and Blood of Dracula.
 In a 1991 interview with Tom Weaver, Cohen reflected, "I have always felt that most teenagers think that adults – their parents, or their teacher, anyone who was older and who had authority – were culprits in their lives."

+During the early years of AIP (then still-called American Releasing Corporation), Cohen was offered a partner's stake by founder James H. Nicholson, but he declined due to his commitments to United Artists.
+Nicholson instead offered it to Samuel Z. Arkoff.

 Cohen also occasionally appeared in his own films, usually as an uncredited extra.
 He played the director in the projection room in How to Make a Monster, and can also be seen in I Was a Teenage Werewolf, Konga, Black Zoo, Crooks and Coronets, and Trog.